Dormant company

 A dormant company is a company that carries out no business activities in the given period of time.
-Dormant companies do not engage in buying/selling for profit, not carrying on business or profession, providing services, earning interest, managing investments or receiving income.

 United Kingdom

 In the United Kingdom, a dormant company is a company whose transactions have been limited to payment for shares taken by subscribers to the memorandum of association, fees paid to the Registrar of Companies for a change of company name, the re-registration of a company, filing a confirmation statement and payment made in respect of civil penalties imposed by the Registrar of Companies for delivering accounts to the Registrar after the statutory time allowed for filing.

-Whilst filing annual accounts is still a requirement for dormant companies, instead of filing a full set of annual accounts, dormant companies can file a basic set of accounts known as dormant company accounts (DCAs).
+Whilst filing annual accounts is still a requirement for dormant companies, instead of filing a full set of annual accounts, dormant companies can file a basic set of accounts known as a dormant company accounts (DCA).
+Dormant company accounts do not need to be audited, except for the year during which the company becomes dormant.

-Under the new Companies Act there are exceptions for certain companies.
+Under the Companies Act 2006 there are exceptions for certain companies.
 For example, some financial and insurance companies are under obligation to file their full accounts, regardless of their status.